Mark-Cooper-Janssen-Vooles/devops-webdev-guide/readme.md

 ---
-## Terraform
+## Infrastructure as code: Terraform
+Terraform is an extremely popular open source Infrastructure as Code (IaC) tool that can be used with many different cloud and service provider APIs.
+Terraform focuses on an immutable approach to infrastructure, with a terraform state file center to tracking the status of your real world infrastructure.

 ---
 ## AWS
-Amazon Web Services (AWS) is the world’s most comprehensive and broadly adopted cloud platform, offering over 175 fully featured services from data centers globally.
-Millions of customers—including the fastest-growing startups, largest enterprises, and leading government agencies—are using AWS to lower costs, become more agile, and innovate faster.
+Amazon Web Services (AWS) is the world’s most adopted cloud platform, offering many services from data centers globally.
+It has millions of customers - most tech companies would either use this or Azure.
+AWS can help to lower costs, become more agile, and innovate faster, and implement microservices.

 AWS Cheatsheet (long):
 https://github.dev.xero.com/mark-janssen-vooles/awsdeveloperassociate